charliecalvert/CloudNotes/Assignments/React/ReactBasics.md

 },
 ```

 Here we include the presets in **webpack.config.js** in the **options** property of the first object in our **use** array.
-Whus we can delete **.babelrc**.
+Thus we can delete **.babelrc**.

-Both techniques are common, but it is nice to not have to have one file instead of two.
-As a result, I prefer the second method.
+Both techniques are common.
+There are advantages to both techniques.
+It is nice to not have to have one file instead of two, which gives a vote to **options** section in **webpackage.config.js**.
 Note however, that without **.babelrc** you can't run Babel directly against our code; we _have to_ use webpack to transpile the code or jump through some other hoop like a command line option.
-Since we are going to use Webpack in most cases, I now prefer to include the **options** property with our preset rather than creating **.babelrc**.
 If you do decide to do that, then you should delete or rename or **.babelrc**.
+All this is typical: there are trade-offs and we have to weigh each option and make a decision.
+For now, I vote to skip the **options** section and go with **.babelrc**, but I admit there are good arguments on both sides.

 ## Run Your Code